DataDog/documentation/content/en/opentelemetry/collector_exporter/otlp_receiver.md

 ## Overview

-The OTLP Receiver enables receiving OTLP metrics, logs, and traces.
+To collect OTLP metrics, logs, and traces, configure the [OTLP receiver][1] in your Datadog Exporter.

-For more information, see the OpenTelemetry project documentation for the [OTLP Receiver][1].
+For more information, see the OpenTelemetry project documentation for the [OTLP receiver][1].

 ## Setup